privacyguides/privacyguides.org/README.md

 Committing to this repository requires [signing your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) (`git config commit.gpgsign true`) unless you are making edits via the GitHub.com text editor interface.
 As of August 2022 the preferred signing method is [SSH commit signatures](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification), but GPG signing is also acceptable.
 You should add your signing key to your GitHub profile.

+### With `mkdocs-material`

+1. Install required packages: `pip install mkdocs-material`
+2. Run a local preview of the English site: `mkdocs serve --config-file config/mkdocs.en.yml`

+### With `mkdocs-material-insiders`

 This website uses [`mkdocs-material-insiders`](https://squidfunk.github.io/mkdocs-material/insiders) which offers additional functionality over the open-source `mkdocs-material` project.
 For obvious reasons we cannot distribute access to the insiders repository.
-Running this website locally without access to insiders is unsupported.
 If you are submitting a PR, please ensure the automatic preview generated for your PR looks correct, as that site will be built with the production insiders build.

 **Team members** should clone the repository with `mkdocs-material-insiders` directly.
 This method is identical to production: